Indireshvar-proj/ecommerce-mern/README.md

 ##  WEEK 2

 ## Admin panel and Backend Implementation 🧱
 The backend of this e-commerce website is built using **Node.js** and **Express.js**, connecting to **MongoDB Atlas** for database management.
-It includes secure user authentication with **Firebase** and implements API endpoints to handle various functionalities such as product management, user management, and order processing.
+It includes secure user authentication with and implements API endpoints to handle various functionalities such as product management, user management, and order processing.

 ### Key Components of the Backend:
 1. **Database Management with MongoDB Atlas**: 🌐